 You’re not alone if you wait until the last minute to file your federal tax return.
-The last two filing seasons more than ever, as the government has given people extra time to do it.
 Some people delay filing because they want to avoid the process, especially if they know they’ll owe money.

 You can’t ignore the tax-filing deadline, though, because you’ll face civil or criminal penalties if you don’t file a return.
 Here are the last-minute tax tips and deadlines you need to file on time — and your options if you can’t.